Exploring the Peloponnese & Delphi

 We decided to drive a loop around the southern portion of Central Greece, then continue south to the huge land mass — mostly surrounded by water — that is called the Peloponesse.
-We imagined a Hall of Fame for history, and the cities on this route are all historical “all-stars”.
-Delphi (Delphoi), Thebes, Sparta, Olympia, Mycenae, Napflio and Monemvasia.
-As we toured counter-clockwise through this rugged land of mountains and olive trees, these places became more then names; they became alive with an understanding of what life must have been like eons ago.
+We imagined a Hall of Fame for history, the cities on this route being recognized as historical “all-stars”: Delphi (Delphoi), Thebes, Sparta, Olympia, Mycenae, Napflio and Monemvasia.
+As we toured counter-clockwise through this rugged land of mountains and olive trees, these places became more than names; they became alive with an understanding of what life may have been like eons ago.

 Delphoi and Olympia –